Skip to main content

 The First National Forum on LGBTIQ Inclusion in Humanitarian Response

-As part of this work, Outright, with additional sponsorship from CARE Ukraine, the Dutch Refugee Council (DRC), and the Swedish Federation for Lesbian, Gay, Bisexual, Transgender, Queer and Intersex Rights (RFSL), convened the First National Forum on LGBTIQ Inclusion in Humanitarian Response in Ukraine in Kyiv on April 9-10, 2024.
+As part of this work, Outright, with additional sponsorship from CARE Ukraine, the Danish Refugee Council (DRC), and the Swedish Federation for Lesbian, Gay, Bisexual, Transgender, Queer and Intersex Rights (RFSL), convened the First National Forum on LGBTIQ Inclusion in Humanitarian Response in Ukraine in Kyiv on April 9-10, 2024.
 Attended by nearly 100 people, the Forum’s premise was simple: to create a space where LGBTIQ activists and organizations, national and international humanitarian staff, and donors could come together to share perspectives, learn from each other, and co-create a roadmap to help ensure that LGBTIQ Ukrainians have equitable access to humanitarian assistance where, when, and how they need it.
 Over a full two-day program, LGBTIQ activists and humanitarians alike participated in panels and interactive sessions with the goal of bridging gaps and forging pathways to enable queer Ukrainians in need to receive support with dignity and respect.

 Participants of Ukraine's National Forum stand together in front of purple backdrop